-Dear Mr. Houdek,
+Dear Ms. Vieira,

-We are pleased that the North Dakota Board of Medicine ("Board") has issued proposed telemedicine rules that adopt the same standard of care and ethical standards for telemedicine as in-person care.
-On behalf of The ERISA Industry Committee (ERIC), we want to thank you for thoughtfully developing your rules to maximize the benefits of telemedicine, and to take this opportunity to express large employers' interests on this issue.
+We are pleased that the Wisconsin Medical Examining Board (Board) has issued proposed regulations that recognize the potential benefits of telemedicine and welcome the opportunity to share our support for leveraging telemedicine to increase access to healthcare.
+On behalf of The ERISA Industry Committee (ERIC), we want to thank you for thoughtfully developing your regulations to maximize the benefits of telemedicine, and to express large employers' interests on this issue.

 As the only national trade association advocating solely for the employee benefit and compensation interests of America's largest employers, ERIC speaks in one voice for large employers on public policy issues relating to employee benefits.
-Our members have workers in every state across the country, including many North Dakotans.
+Our members have workers in every state across the country, including many Wisconsinites.